DoSomething/chompy/docs/imports/README.md

 - Voter Registration Status

-### Online Drives

-Online drives is one of the tactics we have for getting people to get their friends registered to vote.
-For example, someone would sign up for the campaign and they have their own personal registration page (w/ a RTV form on it w/ the same kind of tracking) that they share with their friends/family.
-The appeal for them is that on their campaign action page, it will show how many people has viewed their personal registration page (v2 feature enhancement might be upping this to show who has registered).

-So, the Alpha sends their page to a Beta and they register.
-The Alpha's referral links look like this: https://vote.dosomething.org/member-drive?userId=58e68d5da0bfad4c3b4cd722&r=user:58e68d5da0bfad4c3b4cd722,source=web,source_details=onlinedrivereferral,referral=true

-We've added `referral=true` to the link so that we can know to not attribute the registration to the NS ID that is present in the URL.
-In this case, this NS ID is the referrer and not the registrant.

-If the referral column has `referral=true` in it, then proceed with the logic with dealing w/ non-member registrants above.

 ## Notes

+- An existing user's SMS subscription is only updated once per unique registration.
+This is to avoid a scenario where a registration may appear twice within our hourly imports, and we could re-subscribe a user who unsubscribed after the first import that subscribed them was processed.

+  - Example: At 12pm, the import finds Alice at status `step-2` and opting to SMS.
+Alice is sent a welcome text, and unsubscribes.
+The import runs again at 1pm, and finds Alice at a completed status, but still having opted in from earlier.
+Alice has already unsubscribed at this point, we would not want the import to resubscribe her per the opt-in from the previous hour.

+- Prior to [changes made in April 2020](https://github.com/DoSomething/chompy/pull/154), the import would upsert a single post for all registrations for an action ID (e.g registering to vote three times in 2018 resulted in a single post, not three).

-- Data uses the post `details` to determine `source` and `source_detail` used in voter registration reporting.
+- Data extracts the `source` and `source_detail` values found in the `Tracking Source` into Looker for voter registration reporting.

-- The `submission_created_at` date is when the importer ran.
-Details about when the registration was created/updated are in the `source_details`.
-- All of these signups will have a `source` of `importer-client` (this is how messaging is suppressed in C.io)
-- In early iterations of the import, the month that the registration came in would inform the `action` column (e.g., february-2018-rockthevote)
+- Very early iterations of this import would:

+  - Save the post action based on the month that the registration came in (e.g. `february-2018-rockthevote`)

-- In early iterations of the import, we would pass Campaign/Run IDs as parameters within the referral code to use when upsert a `voter-reg` post.
+  - Use Campaign/Run IDs key/values within the Tracking Source to use when upserting the post

-- If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants:
-  See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)
+- Before we partnered with Rock The Vote on voter registration, we had partnered with TurboVote in 2016, 2018.
+See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.

 # Email Subscriptions